judah/ghc-xcode/README.md

          - [args] is a list of compiler flags (e.g.: `-O2`, `-threaded` or `-XScopedTypeVariables`)
          - [modules] is a list of paths to the modules which contain `foreign export` declarations

+3. The script will perform an initial compile of the [modules] as well as any other module files which they `import`.
-3. The script will compile the modules and print a list of instructions for how to add the Haskell source code to the XCode project.
+Then, it will print a list of instructions for how to add the Haskell source code to the XCode project.
 For example:

         Compiling...